 > Select contribution start date and end date.

-- How to view detailed list of contributors?
+- How to view a detailed list of contributors?

 > Go to Report and see the Contributor Detail inside the Registration.